 X-rays, CT (computerised tomography) scans and MRI (magnetic resonance imaging) scans cannot definitively diagnose a chordoma.
 However, these scans can provide important information on the location of the tumour, the stage of the tumour and can determine if the chordoma has spread elsewhere in the body.

-Taking a biopsy of the bone is needed to confirm the diagnosis of a chordoma.
 A biopsy is a specialist procedure that takes a small sample of the tumour so it can be examined under a microscope.
 A needle biopsy is taken most frequently, which requires the insertion of a needle into the tumour to draw out a small sample of the affected bone tissue.
+Taking a biopsy of the bone can be used to confirm the diagnosis of a chordoma but may be combined with an operation to remove the tumour in some cases at the skull base.

 Results from a biopsy can take up to two weeks to analyse and they enable doctors to confirm the presence of a chordoma and the specific type of chordoma that is presenting.